GoogleCloudPlatform/rad-lab/docs/CONTRIBUTING.md

 - If any additional scripts (apart from **terraform** configs) are required to support the module either to *build* or *use* the module, move them to individual module's subdirectory, example: `/modules/[MODULE-NAME]/scripts/build` & `/modules/[MODULE-NAME]/scripts/usage` respectively.

+- Add the GCP architecture diagram under `modules/[MODULE_NAME]/images` with filename as `architecture.png` for respective module.

-- A **README.md** containing more information about the modules, required IAM permissions and any specific instructions to create the infrastructure, etc. Make sure to add atleast below mentioned Headings & Sub Headings:
+- A **README.md** containing more information about the modules, required IAM permissions and any specific instructions to create the infrastructure, etc. Make sure to add at least the below mentioned Headings & Sub Headings:

     - HEADING:
         - `# RAD LAB [MODULE-NAME] Module` : Title of the Module Specific README.